leeblackwell/gmail-empty-folder/README.md

 The same rate-limiting rules that appear to be present for Gmail itself, also apply to IMAP activities.
 It's entirely possible that if you run several sessions concurrently, Google will revoke the application password and put your account on lockdown (forced to change pass, validate ID etc) - at least, they did to me.
 I was running five containers operating on five different folders; maybe that's too much for Google.
 You might be best to run one at a time.
 Either way, YMMV.

+## Upcoming OAuth requirements

+I'm aware that [Google is going to force "less secure apps" to use OAuth](https://gsuiteupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html) - it's on the TODO list :)

 ## Disclaimer